drseg/swift-fsm/README.md

 ### Runtime Errors

-**Warning** - most Swift FSM function calls and initialisers take additional ‘magic’ parameters `file: String = #file`  and `line: Int = #line`.
+Most Swift FSM function calls and initialisers take additional ‘magic’ parameters `file: String = #file`  and `line: Int = #line`.
 Some also take `isolation: isolated (any Actor)? = #isolation`.

-As these cannot be hidden, please note that there are unlikely to be any circumstances in which it would be useful or necessary to override these default arguments with alternate values.
+As these cannot be hidden, note that there is unlikely to be any reason to override these default arguments with alternate values.

 #### Empty Blocks

-All blocks must contain at least one transition, otherwise an error will be thrown:
+All blocks must contain at least one statement:

 ```swift
 try turnstile.buildTable { } //💥 error: empty table